 We chose to only tour the palace since we had other things planned for today, but you could easily spend an entire day here if you wanted to.

 There are ticket options that allow you to tour the Gardens, which are absolutely massive, and which also include the Estate of Trianon (Marie Antoinette’s estate).
+To give you an idea of just how massive:

 - Walking from the Palace of Versailles to the Grand Canal of the gardens would take you 15 minutes (there are other sections of the gardens, such as Apollo’s Bath Grove, that are much closer).